sonatype/nexus-maven-plugins/staging/maven-lightweight-plugin/README.md

 Limitations:
  * **Experimental** use at own risk
  * the project being built will land in one single staging repository
- * the staging repository description is defaulted to the GAV of the first module and cannot be overridden
- * sends an extra status resource request at the beginning of the build
+ * sends an extra status resource request at the beginning of the build (as NexusClient, used in here too, always does)
- * some relevant properties from the main staging plugin are not implemented, for example timeout values waiting for repo to close - these use defaults - further customization can be made by editing source
+ * on build failures, the opened staging repository is not cleaned up (it seems Maven 3.2 does not invoke newly added afterSessionEnd on lifecycle listener in some cases, see http://jira.codehaus.org/browse/MNG-5640)

 # Documentation